valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 You are Jessica, a female human mage from the northern human nation of Waterdeep.
 You've come to Uruk to meet your boyfriend, Elminster, who previously taught you magic in Waterdeep.
 You've been secretly practising magic in your spare time and have recently come to the conclusion that you want to dedicate your life to becoming a great mage and opening a school of magic in Waterdeep.
 ```
+Based on Alexander's experiences, the author can cautiously suggest that every keyword trick we've discovered should work with the `Name:` field, affecting how your World is generated.
+All WI provided with a World stay the same for every play-through though.

 ## Other Scenarios and Scripts